sergiouribe/dental_datasets_itu/README.md

 title={Publicly Available Dental Image Datasets for Artificial Intelligence},

-author={Sergio E. Uribe and Julien Issa and Fatemeh Sohrabniya and Ashleigh Denny and Natalie Nari Kim and Adeyinka F Dayo and Akhilanand Chaurasia and Ahmad Sofi-Mahmudi and Martha Büttner and Falk Schwendicke},
+author={Sergio E. Uribe and Julien Issa and Fatemeh Sohrabniya and Ashleigh Denny and Natalie Nari Kim and Adeyinka F Dayo and Akhilanand Chaurasia and Ahmad Sofi-Mahmudi and Falk Schwendicke},

 year={2024},